Lei-Lei-alpha/MatImba/README.md

 ---

 ## 📜 License
-Distributed under the MIT License.
+Distributed under the CC0 1.0 universal License.
 See `LICENSE` for more information.